KrumpetPirate/AAXtoMP3/README.md

 * **-A** or **--authcode &lt;AUTHCODE&gt;** for this execution of the command use the provided &lt;AUTHCODE&gt; to decode the AAX file.
 * **-t** or **--target_dir &lt;PATH&gt;** change the default output location to the named &lt;PATH&gt;.
 Note the default location is ./Audiobook of the directory to which each AAX file resides.
 * **-C** or **--complete_dir &lt;PATH&gt;** a directory to place aax files after they have been decoded successfully.
 Note make a back up of your aax files prior to using this option.
 Just in case something goes wrong.
 * **-V** or **--validate** Perform 2 validation tests on the supplied aax files.
 This is more extensive than the normal validation as we attempt to transcode the aax file to a null file.
 This can take a long period of time.
-However it is usefull when inspecting a large set of aax files prior to transcoding.
+However it is useful when inspecting a large set of aax files prior to transcoding.
 As download errors are common with Audible servers.
 * **-e:mp3**         Identical to defaults.
 * **-e:m4a**         Create a m4a audio file.
 This is identical to --aac
-* **-e:m4b**         Create a m4b aduio file.
+* **-e:m4b**         Create a m4b audio file.
 This is the book version of the m4a format.
 * **-s** or **--single**    Output a single file for the entire book.
 If you only want a single ogg file for instance.
 * **-c** or **--chaptered** Output a single file per chapter.
 The `--chaptered` will only work if it follows the `--aac -e:m4a -e:m4b` options.

 ### [AUTHCODE]
 **Your** Audible auth code (it won't correctly decode otherwise) (required).

 #### Determining your own AUTHCODE